Abhiram-kandiyana/DL-Review-PyTorch/readme.md

-This is an implementation of a simple LLM using only traditional pyTorch functions (IN PROGRESS).
+This has implementation of the most popular DL models using PyTorch functions (IN PROGRESS).